 Channels of Hope mobilises and builds on the existing competencies of community leaders, especially faith leaders and their congregations, to respond to some of the most difficult issues affecting their communities.
 Through this process, they are exposed to additional capacity-building efforts that may strengthen their own faith community responses.

 The Channels of Hope curricula

-The Channels of Hope is both a methodology and a process focused on partnering with local faith leaders, their congregations and communities for sustainable solutions to community needs.
+Channels of Hope is both a methodology and a process focused on partnering with local faith leaders, their congregations and communities for sustainable solutions to community needs.
 There are Channels of Hope curricula around Child Protection, Ebola, Gender, HIV and AIDS, and Maternal Newborn Child Health.
-For each area, Channels of Hope starts with a series of training workshops for faith leaders and faith community members.
+For each area, Channels of Hope starts with a series of workshops for faith leaders and faith community members.
 Participants are equipped with factual information, scriptural reflection and an understanding of the community impact and opportunities to engage, which lead to new attitudes and actions that contribute to child well-being.
 Sustained dialogue and relationships across and between faith communities and other community actors lead to stronger child well-being outcomes.
 Faith communities and partners work together for social change in prevention, advocacy and care.
 The Channels of Hope process is structured into four phases of activity: prepare, catayse, strategise, and empower.